fabiogibson/dev-machine/README.md

-# dev-machine
+## This script is not functional yet.

 My ubuntu machine for python development.

-## It's not functional yet.

 Installation
 --------------------